petersen-lab/petersen-lab-book/_sources/protocols/Spikesorting Instructions.md

 (protocols-spikesorting-noise)=
 ### Mark Noise Clusters
+There are only three categories of clusters: 'good' (unit), multiunit activity (MUA), and noise.
+Initially, Kilosort classifies all data into units and MUA's.
+This classification should be largely ignored.
+You should reclassify clusters and should also mark noise clusters as such (Kilosort does not mark noise).
 You mark a cluster as noise by selecting it in the ClusterView and pressing ```Alt+n``` keyboard shortcut.
-Do not yet do anything about MUAs.
-You don't want to make judgement regarding this activity type because marking clusters as MUAs would exclude them from being considered for merging later.

-As you go through the clusters one by one marking any noise clusters you encounter, you should also mark clusters that you think are 'good' units (```Alt+g``` keyboard shortcut).
-At this stage you should also mark any cluster that you are not sure of as a 'good' one too.
-The reason for doing that is explained in the [Merge Units](protocols-spikesorting-merge) subsection.
-Low count clusters with uncontaminated refractory periods should also be marked as 'good' for now.
-The criteria for classifying clusters as 'good' units are discussed in [Mark Units](protocols-spikesorting-merge) subsection.

-Let's get back to noise cluster classification.
 Here are a few criteria for recognising putative noise clusers:
 - Cluster autocorrelogram has a triangular shape and waveforms appear uniform across recording channels as in the example below.
 ```{image} ../assets/images/protocols/spikesorting-instructions/noise-example1.png
 :name: fig-protocols-spikesorting-noise-example1